sanity-io/embeddings-index-ui/README.md

 * [embeddingsIndexReferenceInput](#embeddings-index-reference-input): semantic search mode for reference inputs
 * [embeddingsIndexDashboard](#embeddings-index-dashboard): manage indexes in a Sanity Studio UI tool

-For more information about how to use the plugins, see the relevant sections below.
+For more information about using the plugins, see the relevant sections below.

 ## Embeddings index reference input

 <img width="619" alt="image" src="https://github.com/sanity-io/sanity/assets/835514/55d372fe-c5fe-40dd-882b-10c6e8794442">

 The `embeddingsIndexReferenceInput` plugin allows reference fields to opt in to embeddings index search.
 This enables users to search for references using natural language, and to retrieve documents based on semantic meaning, rather than exact word matches.

 ### Usage